Sajjon/K1/README.md

 }
 ```

-Furthermore, all UnsafePrivateKey's have these additional APIs:
+Furthermore, all PrivateKey's have these additional APIs:

 ```swift
 {